Resource created by: Nottinghamshire Archives

 - On the first page of the will, highlight the sections that relate to Africanus' wife, daughter and son-in-law.
-Guess what may have led Africanus to include lines 3-19 in his will?
+Can you think what may have led Africanus to include lines 3-19 in his will?

 - Scan the will for important facts about Africanus.
 What does it tell you about his life?
 Create a mind map with George Africanus in the middle, and note down everything you know about him from the will.

-Local history study: Students could undertake research on the effect of the slave trade in the area in which they live.
-They could try to identify any key individuals involved in campaigning or even freed slaves, who may have ended up in a similar position as George Africanus.
+- Local history study: Students could undertake research on the effect of the slave trade in the area in which they live.
+They could try to identify any key individuals involved in campaigning or even formery enslaved people, who may have ended up in a similar position as George Africanus.

 - Who are you writing for, who is the audience?

 - What are the main stages in Africanus' life?

 - What characters from Africanus' life would you interview, and what questions would you ask?

 - What other information might you need to tell the full story, and how might you find this information?

 - What is your personal opinion of Africanus, and what evidence do you have to support your opinion?